Compiling

 00:00:03 DEBUG /root/Rivanna2/Common/src/MainCANInterface.cpp:40: Sent CAN message with ID 0x300 Length 1 Data 0x04

-monitor.py should be run in WSL for Windows Users.
-Pyserial must be installed, run python3 -m pip install pyserial.
+Pyserial must be installed, run py -m pip install pyserial to install. monitor.py should be run in WSL for Windows Users, but pyserial must be installed on Windows.
 The script has the following arguments:

 • -l, --log: flag, optional.
 The flag should be followed by a file path.
 Logs all messages to the file, creates the file if it doesn’t exist, appends if it does exist.